 The best way to protect yourself is to recognize the warning signs of stress and figure out strategies to prevent stress from building to high levels.
 Experts say that a positive attitude can decrease your risk of health problems by as much as 20 percent!
 But switching from worry and negative thoughts to a more positive outlook can take some doing.

 One technique that mental health therapists recommend is called cognitive reframing.
 Putting a photograph or picture in a different frame can change the way it looks.
 Reframing your thoughts can change how you perceive events and yourself.
 Instead of focusing on what you didn’t do or can’t do, focus on what you accomplished.
 Did you get all of your questions answered at a doctor’s appointment?
 Did you make your loved one smile?
-Did you relieve his or her pain?
+Did you relieve their pain?